Alisha-lal/doclens-document-intelligence/README.md

 - Document Q&A
 - Plain-language explanations

-Gemini 3.5 Flash Lite is used in production because it provides a lightweight model suitable for the application's document-processing and AI interaction requirements.
+A hosted LLM is appropriate for this document-understanding task and avoids the unnecessary complexity of training or fine-tuning a model within the project scope.

 ## Pydantic